WZRR

-WZRR (99.5 FM, "Talk 99.5") is a radio station licensed to Birmingham, Alabama.
-It carries a talk radio format, simulcast with AM sister station WAPI.
-WZRR is one of several Birmingham-area radio stations owned by Cumulus Media, with radio studios and offices on Goodwin Crest Drive in Homewood.
+WZRR (99.5 FM, "Talk 99.5") is a commercial radio station licensed to Birmingham, Alabama, carrying a news/talk format.
+WZRR is one of several Birmingham-area radio stations owned by Cumulus Media, with studios and offices on Goodwin Crest Drive in Homewood.

-WZRR and WAPI carry local talk shows during the day, but at night they run nationally syndicated shows from co-owned Westwood One including Mark Levin, Ben Shapiro, Dan Bongino, Red Eye Radio and First Light.
-Most hours begin with world and national news from ABC News Radio.
+WZRR carries local talk shows during the day, but at night it runs nationally syndicated programs from co-owned Westwood One including The Mark Levin Show, America at Night with Rich Valdés and Red Eye Radio.
+Most hours begin an update from ABC News Radio.
 It is also Central Alabama's radio home of Auburn Tigers athletics.

-WZRR's transmitter is west of Red Mountain, off Spaulding Ishkooda Road.
-It has an effective radiated power (ERP) of 100,000 watts, from a tower more than 1,000 ft in height above average terrain (HAAT).
+WZRR's transmitter is west of Red Mountain, off Spaulding Ishkooda Road in Birmingham.
+It has an effective radiated power (ERP) of 100,000 watts, the maximum for most American FM stations.
+Its tower is more than 1,000 ft in height above average terrain (HAAT).
 It broadcasts using HD Radio technology.

 History

 Rock Station K-99

 In December 1976, the station first signed on the air.
 Its call sign was WVOK-FM, the sister station to WVOK (now WJOX).
 "K-99", as the station was called, was Birmingham's first full-time progressive rock station.
-Previously, WJLN-FM (now WZZK) and WERC-FM (now WBPT) dabbled in that format on a part-time basis.
+Previously, WJLN-FM (now WZZK-FM) and WERC-FM (now WBPT) dabbled in that format on a part-time basis.

 K-99 played an eclectic mix of rock songs from artists of the 1960s and 1970s, and was a ratings success.
-When WVOK-AM was sold to Mack Sanders in 1978, the call letters of the FM station were changed to WRKK, representing the word "Rock", but the "K-99" handle was retained.
+When the AM was sold to Mack Sanders in 1978, the call letters of the FM station were changed to WRKK, representing the word "Rock", but the "K-99" handle was retained.
 In 1981, WAPI-FM (now WJOX-FM) changed its format from easy listening to album rock, thus giving Birmingham two stations in the same format.
 This continued until the next year.